krishnan5307/DVC-Git-Versioning-demo-/README.md

        - git pull origin main
 After this step both feature and main branch will have all changes

-# you might want to make sure your feature branch is also up-to-date with the latest changes from the main branch.
+# you might want to make sure your feature branch is also up-to-date with the latest changes from the main branch everytime u r swithcing the branches, all branhches should be updated.
        - - git pull origin main